lzim/teampsd/resources/design/lucidchart/readme.md

 - Current approach is labor and cost intensive - process involves manual updates to LucidChart documents every time changes are made to the TeamPSD documentation.

 ### Possible Solution
-- Team currently uses LucidChart as the platform of chooice to design visual representations of our workflow and platforms.
+- Team currently uses LucidChart as the platform of choice to design visual representations of our workflow and platforms.
 - Several users manually create maps that are used to enhance documentation within TeamPSD.
 - The process is currently cumbersome and inconsistent.
-We have developed basic templates with suggeted guidance of colors and shapes - but the process remains inconsistent and out of date.
+We have developed basic templates with suggested guidance of colors and shapes - but the process remains inconsistent and out of date.
 - We need to update in real time changes to documentation and TeamPSD guides that rely on the use of LucidChart maps to orient users (e.g. ZenHub).
-- We currently use GitHUb for all documentation and are using existing resources to compile a TeamPSD manual.
+- We currently use GitHub for all documentation and are using existing resources to compile a TeamPSD manual.
-- A possible MVP prototype that integraties our two platforms GitHub and LucidChart for updating documentation guides and training manuals would relieves the team's pain point of real time updates.
+- A possible MVP prototype that integrates our two platforms GitHub and LucidChart for updating documentation guides and training manuals would relieves the team's pain point of real time updates.

 ### Research Solution in GitHub Market Place
-- Research on GitHub and LucidChart plaftorms suggested that documentation integration indicates that LucidCharts maps can be updated in real time in GitHub by multiple users concurrently.
+- Research on GitHub and LucidChart platforms suggested that documentation integration indicates that LucidCharts maps can be updated in real time in GitHub by multiple users concurrently.

 ### User-Centered Hypotheses
 Guiding MVP learning/development an _iterative design process across the team_ to avoid rework with a focus of the [_Pareto Principle_](https://betterexplained.com/articles/understanding-the-pareto-principle-the-8020-rule/) **80/20 rule** in parallel with everyone else’s **distributed** prototyping work.